 Is the Pay Body intending to appoint a new member of the leadership group, or amend the salary where a leadership post has significantly changed on or after 1 September 2014, and re-determine the salary?

 If the answer is no, then the Pay Body should confirm the leadership pay ranges as indicated above.
-The Pay Body may wish to consider question h below in advance of the setting of performance objectives for the leadership group for this academic year.

 [If the answer is yes then the Pay Body must decide: